-Getting APMP qualified is a wise investment for any project manager who is serious about their profession.
+Getting APMP qualified via accredited project management courses is a wise investment for any project manager who is serious about their profession.
 Amongst other things, APMP will teach you that project management is all about change management, whether you realise it or not.
 From the word go, every project is fraught with changes, which successful project managers will be able to take in their stride and make compensation for.
 The APMP qualification will show you how they do this.

 Being able to deal with change is all about expecting the unexpected, managing risks and planning for them as well as having the confidence and flexibility to deal with change as it happens.
 The APMP will teach you some of the golden rules for successful change management, all of which can be applied to a variety of situations, both in and out of work.